Organizing a Community

 Is your community organized?
 Here's a quick list of questions to ask to see what might already be in place:

-• How many groups are there?
+- How many groups are there?

-Include green groups, residents associations, business associations, faith, cultural, recreation, social services, health, and any other groups or agencies that are part of the community.
+Include green groups, residents associations, business associations, faith, cultural, recreation, social services, health, and any other groups or agencies that are part of the community. - How many major groups are there?

-Which groups could be expected to play a lead role in networking and community action?
+Which groups could be expected to play a lead role in networking and community action? - Is there an existing community network?

-Is there an existing network, or even an informal contact list and opportunities to meet?
+Is there an existing network, or even an informal contact list and opportunities to meet? - Is there a community action plan?

-Is there a community economic development plan, a healthy community plan, or any other plan based on community consultation and collaboration?
+Is there a community economic development plan, a healthy community plan, or any other plan based on community consultation and collaboration? - Are there existing priorities?

-Are there existing community priorities that are widely accepted?
+Are there existing community priorities that are widely accepted? - Are there existing campaigns?

-Are there any campaigns or collaborative projects already underway?
+Are there any campaigns or collaborative projects already underway? - Is there support for community action?

 What funding and other support is already in place in support of community networking and action?